dennissterzenbach/dennissterzenbach/README.md

 ## Who am I?
 I work as professional Software Engineer for about 20 years, mainly as Front-end and Full-Stack, but also as DevOps, Data Privacy Coordinator...
 Debugging the web since 1995.

+🔭 I’m currently mainly working with a stack made of

+* vue.js
+* storyblok
+* node.js
+* express.js
+* GraphQL API

-🔭 I’m currently working mainily with vue.js, storyblok, node.js, express.js, GraphQL APIs on highly scalable, asynchronous platform using AWS + Kinesis + Lambda + ElasticSearch + Kibana + Beats...
+on highly scalable, asynchronous platform using

+* AWS Cloud
+* Google Places API
+* Kinesis
+* Lambda
+* ElasticSearch (Elastic Cloud on AWS)
+* Kibana
+* Beats
+* Monday.com
+* Message Systems Sparkpost

 ** I am available for hire as permanent employment ** - (Remote or in Berlin, Germany) - contact me on LinkedIn or via Mail (see below)